 • For decidable problems, the complexity of the solutions have to be taken into account, that is, the computational cost in terms of memory and time.

-Basic example: a multiplication of numbers has solution (algorithm taught in the school), but the complexity was different in the arabic and latin civilizations (how to do a multiplication using roman numbers?)
+Basic example: a multiplication of numbers has solution (algorithm taught in the school), but the complexity was different in the arabic and latin civilizations...

 Complexity and Decidibility